door2door-io/door2door-sdk-android-deprecated/README.md

 		<td>modeOfTransportation</td>
 		<td>ModeOfTransportation enum, see javadoc for more information</td>
 		<td>No</td>
 		<td>The mode of transport selected by the user for the current search.
-The event supports multiple parameters, each can be added using the addModeOfTransportation(ModeOfTransportation modeOfTransportation) method in the builder.
+The event supports multiple parameters, each can be added using the addModeOfTransportation(ModeOfTransportation modeOfTransportation) method in the Builder.
 Available modes of transportation: WALK, PUBLIC_TRANSPORT, CAR_SHARING, BIKE_SHARING, TAXI, PRIVATE_BIKE, RIDE_SHARING and OTHER.</td>
 	</tr>
 	<tr>
 </table>